picktek/LinGEO/README.md

+# LinGEO for iOS
+The popular english-gerogian dictionary iOS application was rewritten from skratch in Swift language.
+The original version is developed by Ioseb Dzmanashvili and contributed by Lasha Dolidze, but it no longer maintenanced and has been retired.
+You can see old version [here](https://github.com/ioseb/LinGEO)

+---

 LinGEO is the easy English to Georgian translator.
-Database holds 60632 english words with accurate Georgian translations.
+Database holds 60861 English words with accurate Georgian translations.

 LinGEO offers easy search functionality just type the symbol and matched words will be shown immediately.
 Application offers detailed view of the search words with transcription and all possible Georgian translations.